-|Over temperature protection||YES >50*C|
+|Over-temperature protection||YES >50*C|

-|Mounting holes distance||40mm x 50mm|
+|Mounting holes distance||40 mm x 50 mm|

-|Maximum heat dissipated||40W|
+|Maximum heat dissipated||40 W|

-How to connect the LPLDD 5A PID
+How to Connect the LPLDD 5A PID Laser Driver

 Connecting "Test jumper" allows to switch on the driver without external analog signal.

-Thanks to dual power line of the driver it is possible to power supply the driver in various way.
-In order to power the logic part of a driver diode line must be always connected to proper voltage 7 - 16V.
-TEC part cannot work alone.
+Thanks to the dual power line of the driver it is possible to the power supply the driver in various ways.
+In order to power, the logic part of a driver diode line must be always connected to proper voltage 7 - 16 V. TEC part cannot work alone.

-- Laser diode driver with one PSU
+- Laser diode driver with the single PSU

-If the driver is used without TEC, single power supply 7-16V can be used.
-Analog modulation should be 0-5V.
+If the driver is used without TEC, a single power supply 7-16 V can be used.
+Analog modulation should be 0-5 V.

-If the driver is working with TEC, double power supply can be used.
-The one for laser diode should be 7-16V, meanwhile the second for TEC should be 3,3-16V.
-Analog modulation should be 0-5V.
+If the driver is working with TEC, the double power supply can be used.
+The one for laser diode should be 7-16 V, meanwhile the second for TEC should be 3.3-16 V. Analog modulation should be 0-5 V.

-If 7-16V PSU is used, it can power supply both, laser diode as well as TEC.
-Analog modulation should be 0-5V.
+If 7-16 V PSU is used, it can power supply both, laser diode as well as TEC.
+Analog modulation should be 0-5 V.

-Connecting TEC to the driver
+Connecting the TEC to the Driver

-If one connects the TEC accordingly to the picture below, the side with the label will be cold during driver’s work.
-If one connects the cables in the reverse order, the side without label will be cold.
+If one connects the TEC accordingly to the picture below, the side with the label will be cold during the driver’s work.
+If one connects the cables in the reverse order, the side without a label will be cold.

-Checking the current set on the driver
+Checking the Current Set on the Driver

 The driver is fitted with a current monitor.
-Safe test of the current can be made without using a laser diode.
-Instead of using laser diode, use a test load resistor (0,5-1Ω 5W) with silicon diode then check/set the current using current monitor.
+A safe test of the current can be made without using a laser diode.
+Instead of using the laser diode, use a test load resistor (0.5-1 Ω 5 W) with a silicon diode then check/set the current using the current monitor.
 Regulate the current with "Current trimmer".
-Each 100mV measured by voltmeter/osciloscop means 1A will be flowing through the laser diode.
+Each 100 mV measured by a voltmeter/oscilloscope means 1A will be flowing through the laser diode.

 It is also possible to check/set the current with the use of a laser diode.
 In such a situation, the measurement is the same as before.

-We recommend to check/set the current using test load resistor because it is much safer and will harm the laser diode.
+We recommend to check/set the current using a test load resistor because it is much safer and will harm the laser diode.

-Recommendations and requirements
+Recommendations and Requirements

 The minimum diode input voltage should be higher or equal to 7V, in other situations it is given by the formula:

-Vin = 0,4* I + Vd + 0,6V
+Vin = 0.4* I + Vd + 0.6 V